-a child has been sexually assaulted;
+a child has been sexually assaulted, which includes crimes under MGL c.
+265, §§ 13B, 13H, 22, 22A,23,24,24B and MGL.c.
+272, § 35A;

 a child has suffered brain damage, loss or substantial impairment of a bodily function or organ, or substantial disfigurement;

-a child has been sexually exploited;
+a child has been sexually exploited or a victim of human trafficking;

-a child has suffered serious physical abuse or injury that includes, but is not limited to:
+a child has suffered serious physical abuse or or sexual abuse or an injury that includes, but is not limited to:

 a fracture of any bone, severe burn, impairment of any organ, or any other serious injury;